Terms and Conditions

 This notice has been written to explain how the Supreme Court of Canada interacts with the public on social media platforms.

-The Communications Services group of the Office of the Registrar of the Supreme Court of Canada is responsible for the administration and content production for all Supreme Court of Canada social media accounts.
+The Communications and Outreach Services group of the Office of the Registrar of the Supreme Court of Canada is responsible for the administration and content production for all Supreme Court of Canada social media accounts.